lakecoloring/swift-style-guide/SWIFTLINT.markdown

   UIColor(named: "rw-green")!
 }
 ```

-You may also use it in the same context as the force cast exception above, dequeuing cells in `UITableViewDataSource` and `UICollectionViewDataSource` methods.

 Although it's preferred that you model appropriately defensive code for our readers, you may use force unwrapping to access resources that you _know_ are included in the app bundle.